MileHacker Logo

 • For groups, book accommodation and tours well in advance to secure availability.

-• This can potentially yield group discounts.
+• This can potentially yield discounts for groups.

 • Make dinner reservations, especially for larger groups or at popular restaurants.